cnef/lgtm-gitlab/README.md

 ## comment LGTM on MR

-Now you can comment a LGTM on gitlab MR, when the `lgtm_count` achieve, the MR will be merged.
+Now you can comment a LGTM on gitlab MR, when the `LGTM_COUNT` achieve, the MR will be merged.